NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 By default this script also attaches additional outputs to the results csv file, including:

- - location state, latitude, longitude
  - reportable domain (according to RECS 2009)
  - source energy (using conversion factors from BSR/ASHRAE Standard 105-2013)
  - eGRID subregion (see the entire `eGRID subregion map`_)
+ - utility bill calculations
+ - simple payback
- - Additional outputs coming soon: total utility bill, simple payback, net present value, savings-to-invesment ratio
+ - net present value
+ - savings-to-investment ratio

 A new csv file, ``results_savings.csv``, containing upgrade savings and additional outputs is produced.
 You can retrieve this file by downloading the **Seed Zip File** from the OpenStudio Cloud Management Console analysis page: